X01XX/UES-Forth/README.md

 ~A + ~B covers everything, with regions containing A, regions containing B, regions containing neither, NO regions containing A and B.
+Avoiding regions that contain dissimilar things, forms regions that contain similar things.
+A set of similar things may be divided into more than one region, depending on what is to be avoided.
+The set of all ships can be divided into those in the Pacific Ocean and those in the Atlantic Ocean, avoidng land.

 Similar calculations of other pairs, exhibiting the same difference, can be intersected for an improved understanding.
 Everything intersecting everything, is still everything.
 The arrangement of the underlying regions changes.